mde/ejs/README.md

 {"method":"index","params":{"extension":"json"}}

-The geddy-gen utility doesn't handle fancy pluralization between model and controller -- the default is simply to add an "s" to your resource name to use for the plural in controller names and paths.

-However, you can specify different singular/plural names when generating your resource.
-Separate the singular and plural names by a comma, like this:

-    mde@localhost:~/work/bytor$ geddy-gen resource person,people
-    [ADDED] ./app/models/person.js
-    [ADDED] ./app/controllers/people.js
-    resources people route added to ./config/router.js
-    Created view templates.
+The geddy generator utility also handles fancy pluralization between model and controller.
+Specify your resource-name as a singular naun, and the generator will do the right thing -- changing 'person' to 'people,' etc.

 ### App layout